 Do I Have A Zimmer Knee Implant Claim?

 Our lawyers are no longer taking new Zimmer cases.
-We are taking Exactech Optetrak and Arthrex IBalance claims.
+Our attorneys are taking Exactech recall and Arthrex IBalance claims.